X-Sharp/XSharpPublic/Runtime/VOSDK/Source/VOSDK/SQL_Unicode_SDK/Readme.txt

     /// <returns>The datareader as should be used by the SqlSelect class.</returns>
     METHOD AfterOpen(oDataReader AS DbDataReader) AS DbDataReader

-    /// <summary>This method is called to create Field information for teh SQLSelect class for a specific datacolumn.</summary>
+    /// <summary>This method is called to create Field information for the SQLSelect class for a specific datacolumn.</summary>
     /// <param name="oSchema">The DataTable containing the schema for the opened resultset.</param>
     /// <param name="oColumn">The datacolumn that describes the field.</param>
     /// <param name="cFieldName">The name of the field.
 This may be different from the column name, for example if there are 2 columns with the same name.</param>